CarloTamburrelli/gosolve_task/README.md

 Make sure you have Docker and Docker Compose installed.

-To start the project in foreground:
+To build and run the project in foreground:

 ```bash
 make up
 ```

-To start the project in background:
+In background:

 ```bash
 make up-detached